How to apply to uni after a gap year

 So, your gap year is coming to an end and you're now feeling ready to apply to university, only to realise you've missed the UCAS deadline!

 If you already have your results, you might even be able to apply early.
-However, Clearing usually kicks off on A Level Results Day in August.
-For more information on the Clearing process, why not read our Clearing blogs?
+Clearing usually gets into full swing on A Level Results Day in August.

 Do universities accept gap years?